 Dental sealants a great option for children to protect vulnerable teeth from decay.
 Typically these are the back teeth, which are often neglected during brushing.
 Sealants are invisible caps made of plastic resin that are placed on top of the tooth to smooth out the grooves, making them easier to clean.
 With proper care, a sealant can last for as long as 10 years!

 Teeth whitening is one of the most popular options for improving the appearance of your smile.
 When done professionally, you can see dramatic results in as little as one visit while making sure the procedure is done safely and correctly.
 Our in-office whitening involves using a hydrogen peroxide gel on the teeth to bleach away stains and discoloration.
 The bleach is left on for an hour.
 We can also provide you with a take-home whitening kit.
 This kit will include custom-created mouth trays for both your top and bottom teeth, which you will then fill with a whitening gel.

 TMD stands for Temporomandibular disorders, which is a disorder of the temporomandibular joint, or TMJ.
 TMD is characterized by jaw clicking, popping, pain and discomfort as well as limited ability to open the jaw.
 If you are experiencing these symptoms, we can help you determine the source of the pain and work to fix it.
 Over-the-counter pain medications as well as applying ice and heat can be helpful in relieving pain.
 In the most severe cases, treatments can involve cortisone shots or bridgework.

 When a tooth is damaged or decayed beyond repair, or if you have a tooth that is causing overcrowding or for the rest of your teeth to shift, an extraction is the best option.
 In addition, wisdom teeth generally have to be removed because they are impacted, or stuck in the gums, or they are coming in at an angle that threatens the other teeth.
 We provide local anesthesia to make this process as painless and comfortable as possible.
-If you are particularly anxious, we can provide other forms of sedation, such as nitrous oxide, conscious sedation or oral sedation.
+If you are particularly anxious, we can provide oral conscious sedation.